bpc-einvoicing/bpc-semantics-spreadsheet-tools/README.md

 ## Downloading the results

+When not creating your own set of results, you can find in the [BPC public directory](https://drive.google.com/drive/folders/1tvEwgiWcBaIr8GmE2_2RTy33vJsagn8M?usp=sharing) snapshot deliveries of the resulting artifacts created in the Actions tab.

-From [this repository's Actions tab](https://github.com/bpc-einvoicing/bpc-semantics-spreadsheet-tools/actions) download the latest server ZIP file that has the name `bpc-semantics-github-{revision-date}.zip`.
+When creating your own set of results, from [this repository's Actions tab](https://github.com/bpc-einvoicing/bpc-semantics-spreadsheet-tools/actions) download the latest server ZIP file that has the name `bpc-semantics-github-{revision-date}.zip`.
 This ZIP file is doubly-wrapped as a necessity to transmit the information from the server using a generic name that cannot include the version number, only the revision date.

 Unzipping this reveals the latest archive ZIP file that has the name `bpc-semantics-tools-{version}-{revision-date}.zip` including the version.
 This ZIP is used to snapshot the committee's work in some other location for posterity because the ZIP files on git are deleted after a period of time.